JMadgwick/bbp-pi-parallel/README.md

 `c++ -pthread -lm -std=c++11 -march=native -Ofast bbp-pi-parallel-cpu.cpp -o cpubbp.out`

 #### GPU
-The {HIPCC Compiler](https://github.com/ROCm-Developer-Tools/HIPCC) is required.
+The [HIPCC Compiler](https://github.com/ROCm-Developer-Tools/HIPCC) is required.
 See the [AMD ROCm Compiler Reference Guide](https://docs.amd.com/bundle/ROCm-Compiler-Reference-Guide-v5.5/page/Introduction_to_Compiler_Reference_Guide.html) for more information.
 A supported GPU and its runtime is also required.
 For AMD this will be the HIP runtime, for Nvidia the propriatary driver and CUDA must be installed.

 `hipcc bbp-pi-parallel-gpu.cpp -o gpubbp.out`